 The CRT hosts a safe and friendly environment that will support Indigenous peoples as they navigate a dispute.

 The CRT’s dispute resolution process focuses on resolving disputes by conversations and agreement.
-Indigenous peoples may find this approach more appealing and approachable then a typical court process.
+Indigenous peoples may find this approach more appealing and approachable than a typical court process.

 Where are the CRT offices located?